MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 1. Start the MobileFirst Server.
     - You can either keep the server configuration at its basic level and click on **Start Basic Server**, or
-    - Update the server configuration in the [Configuration tab](#advanced-server-configuration), and click on **Start advanced server**.
+    - Update the server configuration in the [Settings tab](#advanced-server-configuration), and click on **Start advanced server**.

     During this step a Cloud Foundry app is generated for the Mobile Foundation service, and the MobileFirst Foundation environment is being initialized.
-This takes between 5 to 10 minutes.
+This step can take between 5 to 10 minutes.

+2. With the instance ready, you can now [use the service](#using-the-mobile-foundation-service).

     ![Image of Mobile Foundation setup](overview-page.png)